A Trusted Friend in a Complicated World

 Neverwhere by Neil Gaiman

 This 1996 book, the debut novel of now-science-fiction-superstar Neil Gaiman, is one of NPR’s Top 100 fantasy and science-fiction books of all time.
 When a young man stops to help a girl on the streets of London, he inadvertently becomes invisible, losing his life as he knows it while getting pulled into the alternate, magical world of the London Below.
-This supernatural British tale is sure to captivate you while its read out loud by the author himself.
+This supernatural British tale is sure to captivate you while it’s narrated by the author himself.

 Shop Now